Surkhay II: Reign

 He succeeded after his father's death in 1789, which coincided his father's foe Fatali Khan's death.
 Being a 35-year-old experienced statesman, he wanted to exploit his new neighbours' weaknesses.
 His half-brother Shaykh Mardan bek, was given by Fatali Khan a part of a Kura district up to Kabirek, which earlier belonged to Derbent Khanate, and revenues of Guney district that belonged Quba in 1776.
 Shaykh Mardan's death – which according to Russian historian Komarov, happened not later than Fatali's – was perfect ground for Surkhay to invade Kura plain and depose his minor nephews.
 Annexing these lands, he moved on to invade Rutul Federation, capturing Lezgi villages of Kaka, Lutkun and Yalak villages, appointing his brothers Shuayb and Isa as their beys.
 Moving on, he captured the Aghul village of Burkikhan, appointing his another brother (or cousin, according to some) Said bek as its ruler.

 He forged an alliance with Mustafa Khan of Shirvan in 1792 to invade Shaki Khanate and divide it between themselves.
-As part of the deal, Mustafa moved to Goychay, and Surkhan invaded Khachmaz and Qabala mahals of the Khanate.
+As part of the deal, Mustafa moved to Goychay, and Surkhay invaded Khachmaz and Qabala mahals of the Khanate.
 In addition to this, Shihabuddin, the Sultan of Arash, also rebelled against ruling Muhammad Hasan Khan with support from Karabakh Khanate.
 However, Muhammad Hasan managed to defeat them with mercenaries.

 In 1794, supporting Salim Khan, he again attacked Shaki Khanate while Muhammad Hasan was taken by Qajars as hostage.
 However, Salim executed 7 underage sons of Muhammad Hasan, including Shaykh Ali Khan of Quba's nephews.
 Hearing the news, Shaykh Ali marched on Shaki and Surkhay decided to retreat.
 He again attacked Shaykh Ali Khan's domains in Quba and captured his maternal village of Zeykhur.
 Left with 300 people to defend, he was victorious.
 However thanks to the intervention of utsmi Ali Bek and qadi of Tabasaran sides signed a truce in the village of Koysu.
 Later in 1796, he supported Shaykh Ali khan against Russian Empire during the Siege of Derbent.
 According to contemporary Russian military historian Nikolai Dubrovin, there were 400 Gazikumukh cavalry inside Derbent to defend the city.

 After surrender of the town on 21 May 1796, Shaykh Ali however managed to escape to near Gilgilçay, reached Kumukh asked for troops from Surkhay II to retake Quba.
 Shaykh Ali and 10,000 strong Gazikumukh armies were defeated by Russian detachment sent under general Sergei Bulgakov.
 As a result of disastrous battle near Alpan, 1600 Dagestanis died, including Surkhay's son Bayram, as well as councillor Molla Taghi.